 The rest of the way lies along a 3.3 mile stretch of road which hugs Jura’s

 beautiful coastline.
-(The milepost which says Craighouse 1 mile should not be taken
+(The milepost, which might have now disapeared, which said Craighouse 1 mile should not be taken

 Pronunciation Guide by George Broderick

 George is the race founder and is a teacher of Gaelic Studies and here's what he

 "I noticed that there was some difficulty among runners with the pronunciation